Lewey Lake Campground

 - Make Your Camping Reservation: ReserveAmerica

 This campground is located in the central portion of the Adirondack Park, on a 90-acre lake and offers secluded, wooded sites.

-Amenities: 207 campsites (some designated as accessible for the mobility impaired), picnic area with tables and fireplaces (some designated as accessible for the mobility impaired), flush toilets/hot showers (some designated as accessible for the mobility impaired), trailer dump station, recycling center, sand beach, swimming area, bathhouse, boat launch and hiking trails.
+207 campsites (some designated as accessible for the mobility impaired), picnic area with tables and fireplaces (some designated as accessible for the mobility impaired), flush toilets/hot showers (some designated as accessible for the mobility impaired), trailer dump station, recycling center, firewood sales, ice sales, boat rentals, sand beach, swimming area, bathhouse, boat launch and hiking trails.